-Look, you won’t be able to drive from the mainland but there’s no stopping you carrying on your road trip to (and within) Hawaii itself.
+Look, you won’t be able to drive from the mainland but there’s no stopping you from carrying on your road trip to (and within) Hawaii itself.

 There are so many places to see in this volcanic archipelago, especially if it’s your first visit!
 For me, the island of Maui is so stunning.

 Tips for driving